CMS Migration Services (2026): Top 11 Agencies Reviewed

 5. Future‑proof against price hikes: A composable headless architecture gives you leverage; if one vendor’s pricing becomes unreasonable, you can swap it out without rebuilding your entire site.

-But back to the subject: what is a headless CMS migration phase by phase?
-How do you migrate a site without significant loss, and who can assist my team with migration services?
+How do you move a site without significant SEO loss, and who can assist my team with CMS migration services?

 What should be taken into account before CMS migration?

-One of the most critical decisions in any website migration is choosing the right CMS, and for most businesses today, that means going headless.
+One of the most critical decisions, besides choosing website migration company, is choosing the right CMS, and for most businesses today, that means going headless.
 But raw headless power alone isn't enough; consider the following:

 CMS Flexibility: When you migrate a website, whether from a legacy platform or decide to migrate a WordPress website to a more scalable architecture, clients increasingly demand a CMS that supports diverse, flexible layouts for individual content types.
 Think distinct page structures for blog posts, case studies, landing pages, and product pages, all managed from a single platform without duplicating effort.